poezio/poezio/doc/source/install.rst

 Additionally, it needs *python3-setuptools*, which is required for proper python packaging management.

-.. note:: We provide a script ``update.sh`` that creates a virtualenv and
+.. note:: We provide an ``update.sh`` script that creates a virtualenv and
           downloads all the required and optional dependencies inside it. we recommend using it with the git version of poezio, in order to keep everything up-to-date.